Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

+where $\mathcal D$ is a probability distribution over $\mathcal I$.
+We assume $\argmin(f)$ to be nonempty.
+When the indexing set $\mathcal I$ is finite, note that we recover the typical finite sum minimization problem.

 The Stochastic Gradient Descent (SGD) algorithm \citep{robbins_stochastic_1951} is one of the most popular approaches for solving Problem \eqref{LR2::eq:finite}, and is widely used for large-scale machine learning and stochastic optimization problems.
-In its standard version, at each iteration, SGD performs a gradient step using one of the functions in the sum, which is chosen at random.
-More precisely, given the iterate $x_t$, SGD picks $i_t\in\{1,\dots,n\}$ uniformly at random, and computes $x_{t+1}$ via
+In its standard version, at each iteration, SGD performs a gradient step using one of the functions, which is chosen at random.
+More precisely, given the iterate $x_t$, it picks $i_t$ independently and identically distributed according to $\mathcal D$, and computes $x_{t+1}$ via

 where $\gamma>0$ is the step-size.
-Intuitively, SGD is able to progress towards the solutions of the problem because it follows a direction that, on average, is an unbiased estimator for $\nabla f$.
+Intuitively, SGD is able to progress towards a solution of the problem because it follows a direction that, on average, is an unbiased estimator for $\nabla f$.
 The simplicity and efficiency of SGD make it the go-to algorithm for training deep neural networks and other models on massive datasets, where computing the entire gradient $\nabla f$ is intractable or too expensive.
+While we keep our focus on vanilla SGD, all the results in this paper also apply to mini-batching and non-uniform sampling.
+This is a simple consequence of the the arguments laid out in \cite{gower_sgd_2019}, which we also provide in Appendix \ref{SA::sec:extensions} for completeness and for the readers convenience.

 \textbf{Complexity of SGD.} Quantitative results on the behavior of SGD consist in upper bounds for a metric $\Delta(T)$, which is to be interpreted as an optimality gap at iteration $T$.
-Typical choices include the difference between the expected value of $f$ at a point obtained after $T$ iterations and its minimum value, or the expected square-distance from such a point to a solution.
-In most known results, these upper bounds are expressed as the sum of two terms, taking the form
+Typical choices for such metric include the expected solution gap $\Exp{\Vert x_T - x_*\Vert^2}$, the expected function value gap $\Exp{f(x_T) - \inf f}$, the expected average function value gap $\tfrac{1}{T}\sum_{t=0}^{T-1} \Exp{f(x_t) - \inf f}$, or the expected ergodic function value gap $\Exp{f(\bar x_T) - \inf f}$, where $\bar x_T$ is the Ces\`aro average of the iterates.
+In most known results \cite{garrigos_handbook_2024}, these upper bounds are expressed as the sum of two terms, taking the form

-where the {\it bias term} typically vanishes when $T \to + \infty$, and where the \emph{variance term} can ideally be made arbitrarily small by taking a small enough step-size.
-Ideally, we would like the bias term to be equal to the rate of convergence of Gradient Descent (GD).
+where, typically, the {\it bias term} vanishes when $T \to + \infty$ and the \emph{variance term} can be made arbitrarily small by taking a small enough step-size.
+For strongly convex and smooth problems, the metric $\Delta(T)$ will typically be the expected solution gap.
+For convex smooth problems, most proofs construct a bound on the expected average function value gap, and then derive a bound on the expected ergodic function value gap through Jensen's inequality.